enosjeba/Auto-Folder-Create/README.md

 ### How to use?
 Copy the exe file to the desired location to create folders.
 Double click exe file and you will know the rest.
 I am also working on making it more easily accesible!

-### What has happened ?
-For now I have been able to just make the basic app which can get you started by creating folders in simple clicks.
-In future I am planning to include Folder Templates so you can keep your own set of folder names on the shelf and activate it in lesser time.